A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Proposed Method

-Due to the lack of scene diversity, deep networks for the monocular depth estimation often face the severe domain adaptation issue.
-For instance, feeding a single (monocular) image from a target domain, in which the deep networks are trained, yields satisfactory results (Fig. \ref{fig:2}(c)).
-Contrarily, when we test an image from a novel domain, an output depth map produces blurry edges, making it hard to distinguish objects.
-The monocular depth estimation network trained with the KITTI dataset \cite{KITTI} does not work well on the Cityscapes dataset \cite{Cityscape}, though both include driving scenes.
-The result for non-driving scenes of our new dataset becomes even worse.
-In contrast, the stereo matching network using \cite{CRL17} produces fine-grained depth maps on both target and novel domains as shown in Fig. \ref{fig:2}(b), (f), and (j), even though it is trained with the KITTI dataset only.
+Owing to the lack of scene diversity, deep networks for monocular depth estimation often undergo performance degradation in novel environments.
+For instance, feeding a single (monocular) image from a source domain, in which the deep networks are trained, yields satisfactory results (Fig.~\ref{fig:1} (c)).
+However, when we test an image from a novel domain, the output depth map produces inaccurate results around occluded regions and depth boundaries.
+The monocular depth estimation network trained with the KITTI dataset~\cite{KITTI} does not work well on the Cityscapes dataset~\cite{Cityscape} and our new dataset.
+In contrast, the stereo matching network using~\cite{CRL17} produces fine-grained depth maps on both the source and novel domains, as shown in Fig.~\ref{fig:1} (b), (f), and (j), even though it is trained with the KITTI dataset only.

-The stereo matching aims to find similar patches from a number of candidates extracted from two images.
-Thus, it is enough to train the network with similar patches (positive samples) and dissimilar patches (negative samples) \cite{MCCNN}.
-Though some methods propose to train the stereo matching network using two images at once in order to additionally leverage a global context on the stereo matching \cite{chang2018pyramid}, the underlying principle is to locally explore the patch-level similarity for two-view matching.
-Contrarily, the monocular depth estimation, which infers a depth value from a single image by making use of monocular cues, is highly ill-posed and more challenging than the stereo matching.
-Thus, the global context is crucial to predict an overall 3D structure of scenes.
-In this regard, the monocular depth estimation network is trained using the image and depth map, not a pair of patches extracted from them, to consider the global context.
-It makes the monocular depth estimation network more sensitive to the domain adaptation issue than the stereo matching network.
-Thus, a great variety of scenes is needed to train the monocular depth estimation network, while the stereo matching network is relatively free from such constraints.
+Stereo matching aims to find similar patches from a number of candidates extracted from two images.
+Thus, it is sufficient to train the network with similar patches (positive samples) and dissimilar patches (negative samples)~\cite{MCCNN}.
+The stereo matching network attempts to learn the local patch matching from the cost-volume {(\textit{i.e.,} correlation layer, which explicitly encodes the geometric relationship~\cite{CRL17,DispNet}).} Some methods propose training the stereo matching network using two images at once to additionally leverage a global context on stereo matching~\cite{chang2018pyramid}.
+However, the underlying principle is to locally explore the patch-level similarity for two-view matching.
+Contrarily, monocular depth estimation, which infers a depth value from a single image by making use of monocular cues, is highly ill-posed and more challenging than stereo matching.
+Thus, the global context is crucial for predicting the overall 3-D structure of scenes.
+In this regard, the monocular depth estimation network is trained using the image and depth map, rather than a pair of patches extracted from them, to consider the global context.
+This increases the sensitivity of the monocular depth estimation network to the domain difference problem compared with the stereo matching network.
+Thus, a great variety of scenes is needed to train the monocular depth estimation network, whereas the stereo matching network is relatively free from such constraints~\cite{guo2018learning,tosi2019learning}.